 Step 3: Write an essay that explains and critically analyzes Hodge’s arguments in these chapters.
-This will also include: (1) explaining the author’s methods (or approach) and use of evidence to support her points; (2) offering a critical assessment of the strengths and weaknesses of her arguments, particularly noting any theoretical assumptions or value judgments that influence the author’s reconstruction of history.
+This will also include: (1) explaining the author’s methods (or approach) and use of evidence to support her points; and, (2) offering a critical assessment of the strengths and weaknesses of her arguments, particularly noting any theoretical assumptions or value judgments that influence the author’s reconstruction of history.
 Be sure to provide concrete examples (citing page numbers in parentheses) of the problems or strengths you discuss.

-The analysis of this scholars arguments should have a clear thesis statement (concerning your evaluation of the arguments) which is supported throughout the paragraphs.
+This analysis of scholarly arguments should have a clear thesis statement (concerning your evaluation of the arguments) which is supported throughout the paragraphs.
 The paper should be clearly written and structured with no spelling or grammatical errors.
 Be succinct and do not exceed the prescribed length.